 Take care of yourself - Make sure you take care of your own health.
 Be sure to go to the doctor yourself, get exercise, take a relaxation class like yoga or meditation, eat well and get plenty of sleep, even if that means taking a short nap in the afternoons.
 If you enjoy reading, exercising, gardening, spending time online or knitting, do not give up your favorite activities.
 Set aside some time each day to engage in one of your favorite activities and take care of yourself.
 You cannot care for someone else if you become ill yourself.

 Get all the information you can - You may want to purchase a helpful guide to being a caregiver.
-If you are taking care of someone with dementia, a particularly helpful guide which is available using this link from Amazon is: "The 36-Hour Day: A Family Guide to Caring for People with Alzheimer Disease, Other Dementias and Memory Loss."
+If you are taking care of someone with dementia, a particularly helpful guide is: "The 36-Hour Day: A Family Guide to Caring for People with Alzheimer Disease, Other Dementias and Memory Loss."
 You will find this book is an invaluable resource and will help you maintain your own sanity.

 If you want to learn more about common health issues as you age, Medicare, Social Security, financial planning, where to retire and more, use the tabs or pull down menu at the top of the page to find links to hundreds of additional helpful articles.

 You are reading from the blog: http://www.baby-boomer-retirement.com